Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics: METHODOLOGY

 Finally, the output vectors are computed from an inner product along the key and value channel dimensions with C as the number of channels:

-This alternative attention mechanism broadcasts along the sequence dimension computing cross-channel or cross-depth attention.
+This alternative attention mechanism broadcasts along the sequence dimension computing cross-depth attention.
 This eliminates information sharing between patches in a layer, but can save substantially on parameters for cases where cross-channel symmetries are more significant.
+Within DepthViT this depth-wise attention is applied in both a self-attention manner, in which $q$, $k$, and $v$ all originate from the same sequence, and in a cross attention manner, in which $q$ originates from the decoded sequence and $k$ and $v$ originate from the sequence before decoding.
 After the attention reweighting is completed, the images are transformed back to the original dimensions using a standard convolutional transpose which is analogous to an inverse convolution operation which mixes channel information during reconstruction.

-To improve the performance of the model in AD, some subset of all input patches are randomly masked with a tunable likelihood during training.
+To improve the performance of the model in AD, some subset of all input patches (set to 50\% for this implementation) are randomly masked with a tunable likelihood during training.
 This masking acts as an information bottleneck to ensure that the model does not learn to simply pass the identity through the transformer encoder and decoder.
+Similarly, after depth-wise encoding the sequence is passed through an optional light variational bottleneck which encourages smoother, more noise-tolerant latent features.
 As a result of these novel vision transformer techniques, DepthViT is a lightweight masked autoencoder architecture that relies on approximately 300,000 parameters.
 In comparison, the smallest default ViT-B/16 \cite{visionTransformer}, commonly used for such tasks, has 86M parameters, and the lightweight Self-Distilled Masked Auto-Encoder \cite{ristea2024selfdistilledmaskedautoencodersefficient} has 3M parameters.
 In addition, the computational complexity changes from $O(L^2D)$, where $L$ is the number of patches or sequence length and $D$ is the number of filters or embed dimension, to $O(LC^2D)$ which means that these architectures also scale well in compute time when $C\ll L$.